401-advanced-javascript-tia/reading-notes/301-reading-3.md

   - HTML markup with templating tags to insert var or run programming logic
 - Mustache is a logic-less (becuase there are only tags) template syntax

+### Mustache
+- put script tag in head
+  - can put id on it
+  - type="text/x-tmpl-mustache"

 ### A Complete Guide to Flexbox
 https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 - Really good visual examples here!